 The proposed project is slated to a have a 1 acre public park on the site of the historic Cave family home.

 The new park will provide an extension to the existing public green space within Harbor Square.
 The historic Cave family home will be reloacted immedialtely north of the new park.

 VIEW FROM NORTH CORNER, FERNCLIFF

-The large courtyard space is defined at it southern edge by the Loft Homes, which provide a lowered building scale facing Harbor Square.
+The large courtyard space is defined at the southern edge, by the Loft Homes, which provide a lower building scale facing Harbor Square.